Immunoglobulin treatment

 https://www.idfa.org.au/

-Immune Deficiencies Foundation Australia (IDFA) is a national not-for-profit and leading peak body offering education, advocacy and awareness for Australians living with an Inborn Errors of Immunity (IEI) and Secondary Immunodeficiency (SID).
-In conjunction with our community-focused model of care, IDFA assists in achieving improved patient outcomes and quality of life.
+Immune Deficiencies Foundation Australia (IDFA) is a national not-for-profit and leading peak body offering education, advocacy and awareness for Australians living with inborn errors of immunity (IEI), also known as primary immunodeficiency diseases (PID), and secondary immunodeficiency.
+In conjunction with their community-focused model of care, IDFA assists in achieving improved patient outcomes and quality of life.
 IDFA’s vision is “A future where primary and secondary immunodeficiency are diagnosed and treated early, with affected people supported by clinicians, community and government to enable optimal quality of life”.
 With the support of a medical advisory panel and through national and international relationships, IDFA is a respected organisation within the medical and patient community.

 Information for health professionals